-What’s the Difference Between Human Resources and Organizational Development?
-Being part of a consulting firm that focuses on people analytics and organization development, I am often asked to explain the precise differences between human resources (HR) and organization development (OD).
+What’s the difference between Human Resources and Organizational Development?
+Being part of a consulting firm that focuses on people analytics and organizational development, I am often asked to explain the precise differences between Organizational Development (OD) and Human Resources (HR).
 Both functions deal with people, right?
 So, many naturally assume they do the same thing.
-Yet, there are more differences than similarities between HR and OD.
-Since I have yet to find a satisfactory explanation that would help someone understand the differences in a meaningful way, here is my feeble attempt to clarify what is a pretty murky area.
+Yet, there are more differences than similarities in how Human Resource functions relate to Organization Development.
+Since I have yet to find a satisfactory explanation that would help someone understand the differences in a meaningful way, here is my feeble attempt to clarify a pretty murky area.

 What is Human Resources?

 Historically, Human Resources professionals were primarily concerned with the efficient management of the employment process (from recruitment to termination).
-HR also focused on helping the organization comply with governmental regulations and in mitigating employment-related risks.
+HR also focused on helping the organization comply with governmental regulations and mitigating employment-related risks.
 Thus, HR found itself acting in a support role to the other business units.
-Consequently, HR’s culture was mostly transactional and utilitarian in nature.
+Consequently, HR’s culture was mostly transactional and utilitarian.
 And, HR was very

 process-and-compliance-oriented in its thinking.